falself/deadpanpoetry/content/posts/Heaven, as It Happens.md

 title: "Heaven, as It Happens"
 ---

-# HEAVEN, AS IT HAPPENS
+# Heaven, as It Happens

 There is good news.
 On the seventh day,